Winter may technically be three months on the calendar, but everyone knows the chilly or freezing weather often lasts longer than that.

 - How much heating oil should I use?

 In this case, you can convert knowledge into power.
 The more you learn about fuel oil, the utilities that burn it, and how to estimate usage, the more accurately you will be able to estimate your oil needs.
-You are also likely to pick up tips that lead to money savings, which is always worth investigation.
+Below, we outline how to calculate usage!

 The oil you use in your furnace comes essentially from crude oil, and 87% of fuel oil, about 3.2 billion gallons, is transported to and used in the Northeast.
 Oil comes from foreign and domestic sources including Canada, the Virgin Islands, and Venezuela and normally travels by truck, train, pipeline, and barge.